 e2v's next generation of line scan cameras are setting new, high standards for line rate and image quality.
-Thanks to e2v's recently developed multi-line CMOS technology, the camera provides an unmatched 100,000 lines/s and combines high response with an extremely low noise level; this delivers high signal to noise ratio even when short integration times are required or when illumination is limited.
-The 5μ m pixel size is arranged in four active lines, ensuring optimal spatial resolution in both scanning and sensor directions with standard F-mount lenses.
-Vertical and horizontal binning functions allow the camera to be operated in a 8,192 pixels, 5μ m x 5μ m pixel pitch, up to 4 active CMOS lines mode or 4,096 pixels, 10μ m x 10μ m pixel pitch, 2 active CMOS lines mode depending on the user settings.
-This versatile feature sets new standard for next generation machine vision systems
+Thanks to e2v's recently developed multi line CMOS technology, the camera provides an unmatched 100 000 lines/s in a 16k pixel format and combines high response with an extremely low noise level; this delivers high signal to noise ratio even when short integration times are required or when illumination is limited.
+The 5μm pixel size is arranged in four active lines, ensuring optimal spatial resolution in both scanning and sensor directions with off-the-shelf lenses.
+This Camera opens up an array of new possibilities for the next generation of inspection systems for demanding applications such as flat panel display, PCB and solar cell inspection.